BoYanSTKO/SocialNetwork/README.md

 # SocialNetwork
 The implementation uses B-Tree, hash table and adjacency list.
-B-Tree is use to perform range search, hash table and adjacency list are used to manage relationships between users.
+B-Tree is used to perform range search, while hash table and adjacency list are used to manage relationships between users.

 *Functionality*:
 * insert and delete users from the social network